Tomato Zucchini Tart with Olive Oil Crust

 Put all of the crust ingredients into a medium bowl and mix until blended with a fork.
 Dump into a 9-inch tart pan and use your fingers to press the dough evenly into the pan and up the sides to form a thin crust.
 If you don’t have a tart pan, use a 9-inch cake pan (ideally spring form) and make your own ½-high border up the side.

 Put the goat cheese into a small bowl and mix with a spoon so it becomes easily spreadable.
 If it’s too cold to spread, microwave on high for 15 to 20 seconds.
-Spread the goat cheese evenly along the bottom of the tart pan.
+Spread the goat cheese evenly along the surface of the unbaked crust.

 Cut the zucchini into ¼-inch-thick rounds and lay over the goat cheese in concentric circles and slightly overlapping (you may have extra zucchini, so just store for another use).
 Lightly season with salt and pepper.
 Cut the tomatoes similarly and lay over the zucchini, slightly overlapping.
 Season again with salt and pepper.